T

 viewpoint

-Once the world's tallest building, Taipei 101 offers breathtaking panoramic views of the city from its upper floors and outdoor observation deck.
+Once the world's tallest building, Taipei 101 offers breathtaking panoramic views of the city from its observation decks.
+Admire the innovative design and the massive tuned mass damper used to stabilize the skyscraper.

 4. Evening